Long years ago-at least so runs the story-There lived, not far away,

 One ornament she had, a necklace golden,

-Clasped round her throat of snow,
+Clasped round her throat

 The only link that bound her to the olden